ramazania/Personal-Projects/README.md

 # Personal-Projects
-This repository contains the personal projects that I did during my free time.
+This repository contains the personal projects that I worked on during my free time.